Understanding the Differences Between 2-Plate and 3-Plate Molds in Injection Molding

 2. Core Plate: Complements the cavity plate and shapes the inner surface of the part.
 It often includes ejector pins for part removal.

-Key Features of a 2-Plate Mold:
+Key Features of a Two-Plate Mold:

 • Single Parting Line: Simplifies the mold design and operation.